johannahansel/lithium-datasets/README.md

 - A cleaned global dataset of lithium mining projects, covering proposed, developing, and operating sites
 - A U.S.-specific dataset enriched with Social Vulnerability Index (SVI) data and additional granular geographic variables
 - Shareholder datasets, including data on parent companies of subsidiaries holding lithium projects
-- Data analysis notebooks used in the investigation

 ## Methodology